fbpx

 Hong Kong has eight public universities, and two comprehensive medical faculties in the city offering a range of medical courses (such as Nursing and Dentistry), as well as six year Medicine programmes – the Li Ka Shing Faculty of Medicine, University of Hong Kong and the Faculty of Medicine, Chinese University of Hong Kong.
 Others, such as Hong Kong Polytechnic University, offer other healthcare discipline courses including Physiotherapy, Nursing and Radiography.

-The two medical faculties have world-class reputations: the Chinese University of Hong Kong ranks 46th in the QS World University Rankings (2015-16).
-The University of Hong Kong ranks 30th, and also holds 44th place on the Times Higher Education’s World University Rankings.
+The two medical faculties have world-class reputations: the Chinese University of Hong Kong ranks 47th in the QS World University.
+HKU is also currently ranked 4th in the Times Higher Education Asia University Rankings, and 31st in the World University Rankings.

 For more information on the range of course and the application process, you can visit our pages on HKU Medicine and CUHK Medicine.

-If you’re thinking of studying Medicine in Hong Kong, entry requirements for each university and course varies, but HKU require the following HKDSE results to study Medicine:
+If you’re thinking of studying Medicine in Hong Kong, entry requirements for each university and course varies, but HKU requires the following HKDSE results to study Medicine:

 • English – Level 4